 Located in the little town of Elkton in the Coast Range, the Elkton American Viticultural Area (AVA) is situated in the Umpqua Valley in Southern Oregon.
 It’s small — just 100 acres.
 And while Southern Oregon is best known for its hot, dry climate and wines best produced in such conditions — tempranillos, albariños and cabernets — Elkton differs.

-“That’s exactly why we petitioned for a new AVA,” says Terry Brandborg, who owns Elkton-based Brandborg Vineyards with his wife Sue.
+“That’s exactly why we petitioned for a new AVA,” says Terry Brandborg, owner of Elkton-based Brandborg Vineyard & Winery with his wife, Sue.
 “Our climate is significantly cooler than the rest of the Umpqua Valley.”

 Brandborg says fog coming in from the Oregon Coast just 36 miles away and the breeze off the Umpqua River create a cooler, more temperate climate where pinot noir, pinot gris, gewerztraminer and riesling thrive.
-Since people tend to associate Southern Oregon with hotter, drier climates, Brandborg says having a distinct AVA will “help tell our story and help educate buyers.”
+While the Elkton AVA was designated in 2013, the wine-growing region actually dates back to the early 1970s, when its first grape vines were planted.

-And when you’re ready to take a bottle of Oregon wine country home with you, remember that Oregon wines fly free on Alaska Airlines.
+- When you’re ready to take a bottle of Oregon wine country home with you, remember that Oregon wines fly free on Alaska Airlines.
 The Roseburg Regional Airport is 40 miles southeast and the Southwest Regional Airport is 60 miles southwest in Coos Bay.